Procedural Rules, 29 CFR Part 2700

 (c) Manner of service.
 Unless otherwise provided for in the Act, these rules, or by order:

 (1) Methods of service.
-Documents may be served in person, by U.S. Postal Service, by third-party commercial carrier, by facsimile transmission, or by electronic transmission (email).
-For documents filed pursuant to §§ 2700.9(a), 2700.24, 2700.45, 2700.70(f), 2700.75(f), and subpart F (applications for temporary relief), the method of service used must be no less expeditious than that used for filing, except that if service by electronic transmission (email) is impossible, the filing party must serve in person, by third party commercial carrier, or facsimile transmission, resulting in same-day delivery.
+Documents may be served in person, by U.S. Postal Service, or by third-party commercial carrier, or by email or other electronic transmission.
+For documents filed pursuant to §§ 2700.9(a), 2700.24, 2700.45, 2700.70(f), 2700.75(f), and subpart F (applications for temporary relief), the method of service used must be no less expeditious than that used for filing, except that if service by email or other electronic transmission is impossible, the filing party must serve in person, or by third party commercial carrier, resulting in same-day delivery.

 (2) Effective date of service.
 When service is by U.S. Postal service, service is effective upon mailing.
-When service is in person, by third-party commercial carrier, by facsimile transmission, or by electronic transmission (email), service is effective upon successful receipt by the party intended to be served.
+When service is in person, or by third-party commercial carrier, or by email or other electronic transmission, service is effective upon successful receipt by the party intended to be served.

 (d) Proof of service.
 All pleadings and other filed documents shall be accompanied by a certification setting forth the date, method of service, and all contact information used.